Music software has failed you and here is why

 Instruments and musicians have been processing sounds in a linear fashion as long as there has been music.
 For example, a trumpet sound runs through a mute.
 The air from an organ is sent to different pipes.
 A guitar runs through effects pedals.

-This is one of the reasons Gig Performer is built using a graphic layout of devices connected with wires.
-Yes, it is easy to see, but it also feels simple because it is worked into the way we have been thinking and acting in our musical training since before music software was on our radar.
+This is one of the reasons Gig Performer uses a graphic layout, where you connect blocks with wires.
+Yes, it is easy to see, but it also feels simple because its workflow works into the way we were thinking and acting in our musical training.
+Way before music software was on our radar.

-Switching sounds must be instant, and must account for some amount of audio rollover in order to make instant switching sound natural.
+Switching sounds must be instant!
+It also must account for some amount of audio rollover in order to make instant switching sound natural.
 This shouldn’t require any workarounds, because it is essential to performing music well.
 Gig Performer has built-in ability to do this easily whether you are using a VST or an acoustic instrument.

-Sometimes when you are performing live you need multiple instruments to all switch together, something that is not needed studio setting.
-In addition to being able to host VSTs, Gig Performer allows you to send messages to outside hardware so that you can switch virtual instrument patches and hardware instrument patches simultaneously.
+Sometimes when you are performing live you need multiple instruments to all switch together.
+This is something that is not needed studio setting.
+In addition to being able to host VSTs, Gig Performer allows you to send messages to outside hardware.
+You can switch virtual instrument patches and hardware instrument patches simultaneously.

 Gig Performer isn’t just your instrument, it is your Performance Command Center.
-It allows all of your hardware, software, other programs, and audio sources to be controlled from one central location in a way that is intuitive and aligns with the thinking musicians have been using and developing as part of their regular training since they began.
+It allows all of your hardware, software, other programs, and audio sources to be controlled from one central location.
+I allows for an intuitive workflow and aligns with the thinking musicians have been using and developing as part of their regular training since they began.

-Of course, we shouldn’t ignore that sound engineers are essential in helping a musician’s sound to be received in the way it was intended.
-That doesn’t mean a musician’s set up should mimic the sound engineers set up, it means that a musician’s set up should easily interface with theirs, giving them exactly what they need, and making adjusting what you send to the house or to the recording both easy and fast.
+Of course, we shouldn’t ignore that sound engineers are essential in helping receive a musician’s sound the best way.
+That doesn’t mean a musician’s set up should mimic the sound engineers setup.
+It means that a musician’s set up should easily interface with theirs, giving them exactly what they need, and making adjusting what you send to the house or to the recording both easy and fast.

 Gig Performer allows you to load your gig files with a temporarily reduced volume so you don’t send too much signal during soundcheck.
 It also allows you to adjust the volume of outputs by channel or globally so you can quickly send the person running sound or recording you exactly what they need.